Thanks for stopping by.

 DidoSphere is a successful financial executive at a privately held manufacturing firm in the great state of New Jersey.
 Previously, he was the Vice President of Finance of Kuoni Group and the Accounting Director of Cantel Medical.
 He was responsible for the financial objectives, retirement and benefit plans, investment goals and capital structures of the companies he worked for.

-DidoSphere is a freelance writer, stock market investing, how to make money in the stock market, count down to the stock market crash, author and columnist with 30 years of market experience.
+DidoSphere is a freelance writer, author and columnist with 30 years of market experience.
 He writes articles about the markets and finance under the header “DidoSphere, DidoSpin and Vox Populi”.
 He is the author of several published articles in business, politics, sports and entertainment including: How We Got Here, Market Crash of 2008, Housing Bubble, The Obama Recession, Bank Stress Tests & Other Terms, Scrap Mark to Market Valuation, Recession Over, The Labyrinth of Obamacare, Bush-Obama Recession, No Different From the Rest, A Tale of Two States, NJ & VA, SEC’s Case vs. GS&CO., Weak, Most Experts Agree, PIIGS: Too Big to Fail, What Causes Stock Market Fluctuations, Sluggish Recovery, Good for Investors, QE2=Printing Money, Stock Market Investors, Fasten Your Seatbelt, No Double Dip Recession, 10% Unemployment Rate, Not Enough to Derail Recovery